 Although on paper it may be possible to establish for Heighway Avenue a Ready-Set-Go system as suggested in Table 66, the very short available warning times suggest that establishing and sustaining an effective flash flood warning system in this setting would be very difficult, relying heavily on intensive community education to persuade residents to evacuate immediately when the Go message is received.
 If any part of the system fails - e.g. water level recorder is damaged by debris, radio telemetry malfunctions, phone numbers not maintained, people asleep do not hear warnings, people delay or unable to evacuate, etc. - the risk of disaster in a severe flood is significant.
-A more rigorous approach to managing the risk to life in Heighway Avenue would be through deeper-seated changes to the urban architecture promoted though upzoning (see Section 0).
+A more rigorous approach to managing the risk to life in Heighway Avenue would be through deeper-seated changes to the urban architecture promoted though redevelopment using appropriate controls (see Section 10.3).